ELVN Messenger Founder Alex Reinhardt To Launch an IEO at Coinsbit | Devdiscourse

 Coinsbit is currently also preparing for the launch of its own token, CNB.
 The exchange will automatically distribute 5000 CNB (worth $500 ) to all registered users.
 The token is expected to start trading on the open market on January 1, 2020.

-ELVN will use the funds raised during the IEO to introduce a set of AI algorithms for automated content moderation.
+"nofollow" >ELVN will use the funds raised during the IEO to introduce a set of AI algorithms for automated content moderation.
 One of the algorithms will filter all inappropriate content for underage users.
 The other will detect and eliminate spam and unsolicited ads, as well as to detect attempts to use the messenger for illegal purposes, such as money laundering or terrorism financing.
-PWR